Alphabetical List of Student Organizations

 COLUMBIA HEALTH LAW ASSOCIATION

 The Columbia Health Law Association is Columbia Law School’s student organization dedicated to the field of health-related law and policy.
-Guided by a vision of professionals working together to solve some of today’s most important issues, we are working to build a community at Columbia Law School where students can engage and learn from physicians, law professionals, academics, and one another.
-Our goal is to create interest and awareness while providing a launching point for those already interested to get involved.
+Guided by a vision of professionals working together to solve some of today’s most important issues, we are building a community at Columbia Law School where students can engage and learn from physicians, law professionals, academics, and one another.
+Members have the opportunity to attend an annual series of lunches with health law attorneys hosted at different firms, to join the American Health Law Association as a student member, and to attend various lectures and colloquia on health care law trends and reform.
+Our goal is to create interest and awareness, through social and professional events, while providing a launching point for those already interested to get involved.

 COLUMBIA INTERNATIONAL ARBITRATION ASSOCIATION (CIAA)

-The purpose of CIAA is to bring together Columbia Law School students, professors, alumni, and practitioners interested in the study, practice, and development of international arbitration as an individual discipline for many purposes, including: (i) to promote integration among its members; (ii) to exchange information and experiences about legal issues involving international arbitration; (iii) to organize academic events; (iv) to establish contacts with law firms, business organizations, governmental and nongovernmental agencies and organizations; (v) to organize social events; and (vi) to assist incoming new students.
+The purpose of the Columbia International Arbitration Association (CIAA) is to bring together Columbia Law School students, professors, alumni, and arbitration practitioners interested in the study, practice, and development of International Arbitration as an individual discipline for many purposes, including: (i) to promote integration among its members; (ii) to exchange information and experiences about legal issues involving international arbitration; (iii) to organize academic events; (iv) to establish contacts with law firms, business organizations, and governmental and nongovernmental agencies and organizations; (v) to organize social events; and (vi) to assist incoming new students.

 COLUMBIA LATIN AMERICAN BUSINESS LAW ASSOCIATION